dell/omnia/docs/source/InstallationGuides/BuildingClusters/installscheduler.rst

     * Omnia does not install MPI packages by default.
 Users hoping to leverage the Slurm-based MPI execution feature are required to install the relevant packages from a source of their choosing.
 For information on setting up Intel OneAPI on the cluster, `click here <../OneAPI.html>`_.
     * Ensure there is an NFS node on which to host slurm scripts to run.
-    * Running jobs as individual users (and not as root) requires that passwordSSH be enabled between compute nodes for the user.
+    * Running jobs as individual users (and not as root) requires that passwordSSH be enabled between cluster  nodes for the user.

 **For Intel**